yiphei/Pebble-Scavenger-Hunt/docs/TESTING.md

 ==20368== For counts of detected and suppressed errors, rerun with: -v ==20368== ERROR SUMMARY: 0 errors from 0 contexts (suppressed: 0 from 0)
 ```
+## Guide Agent - display.c
+To test the display module, I wrote a `displaytest.c` file that tests the all the basic functionalities of the module.

+### Unit Testing
+In the `displaytest.c`, all the function of the two modules were individually tested.

+#### Usage
+To test, simply type `make test`

+#### Test Cases
+* creating the five windows: map, input, clue, stirng, and game stats
+* creating the map with the field agent players and krags on the map
+* display the clues to the clue window.
+Also testing that clues wont go out the clues window
+* display the revealed string
+* display the game stats
+* display the game over screen
+* listening from user input and returning the input to the caller

 ## Game Server